The Ultimate Guide to SaaS Signup Flow in 2021 [How to Design it, Examples & Best Practices]

 Samuel Hulick perfectly summarizes this in one of his interviews:

 When a user signs up, their attention is so precious.
 You can think of it like air leaking out of a space suit – you want to make as much use of it as you possibly can while it’s still around.
 This goes beyond just removing friction – it means taking clear and meaningful actions that will motivate the user throughout the initial workflow.

 For example, if you wanted somebody to make a pizza, you wouldn’t want to first say, “let’s start kneading dough and simmering sauce and…”

 You would want to say, “let’s make a pizza, and we’re going to start by kneading dough and simmering sauce.”
 When you frame these two activities around the end goal, it helps the user understand why they’re important and builds motivation to complete them.

 In conclusion, you must stay clear on which goals you want the users to achieve and never stray off.

-Friction-based and frictionless signup flows have their own advantages and disadvantages.
+Friction-based and frictionless registration processes have their own advantages and disadvantages.
 Both approaches work differently for different products.

 The trick is to find out which one is best suited for your product.

 More resources related to add friction or not: